heroku/heroku-buildpack-chrome-for-testing/README.md

 ## Installation

 > [!IMPORTANT]
 > If migrating from a previous Chrome-chromedriver installation, then remove any pre-existing Chrome or Chromedriver buildpacks from the app.
-See [Migrating guide](#migrating-from-separate-buildpacks).
+See the [migration guide](#migrating-from-separate-buildpacks).

 ```bash
 heroku buildpacks:add -i 1 heroku-community/chrome-for-testing